-On completion of the course, the student-teachers shall:
+The student-teachers shall:

-- State the basic structure of music and appreciate the values of music in life. - Practice different Ragas, Alankaras and Talas - Sing Bhajans and Patriotic songs on any Raga - Explain different terminologies of music such as Nadas, Swar etc. - Organize musical programmes
+- -State the basic structure of music and appreciate the values of music in life. - Practice different Ragas, Alankaras and Talas - -Sing Bhajans and Patriotic songs on any Raga - -Explain different terminologies of music such as Nadas, Swar etc. - -Organize musical programmes